Achilles Tendinopathy

 Do you feel your Achilles tendon is sometimes worse when you go for your usual stroll around the park in Dunlop volleys, or go to work in your ballet flats?
 Why is that?

-Well, the most obvious answer is the support in the shoe- but it is also the pitch of the shoe.
+Alongside the level of support in the shoe, it is also based on the pitch of the shoe.

-The pitch of the shoe, or the heel drop, refers to the differences in height from the rearfoot to the forefoot.
-In the shoes mentioned above, the major similarity between them is the lack of heel pitch.
+The pitch of the shoe, or the “heel drop”, refers to the differences in height from the rearfoot to the forefoot.
+The major similarity between the shoes mentioned above is the lack of heel pitch.
 This can increase the level of discomfort felt in the tendon, especially if your calves are tight.

-If you are already in good, supportive running shoes, your podiatrist may recommend using heel lifts, either prefabricated or custom made ones.
-You would place this in the heel region of your shoe, preferably under the innersole to assist in offsetting the negative effects of tight calf muscles and Achilles tendons.
+If you are already in good, supportive running shoes, your podiatrist may recommend using either prefabricated or custom-made heel lifts.
+We have these available in our clinic.
+You place these in the heel region of your shoe, preferably under the innersole, to offset the adverse effects of tight calf muscles and Achilles tendons.

 Treatment

-Hopefully by now, you are more confident in knowing what Achilles tendinopathy is and have learned a few tips to help you get back on your feet quicker.
-However, if you are still experiencing symptoms, don’t be afraid!
-There's definitely more we can do to help.
+Hopefully, by now, you will be more confident in knowing what Achilles tendinopathy is and have learned a few tips to help you get back on your feet quicker.
+However, to get your Achilles pain gone for good and your injury successfully rehabilitated for the long term, there are several proven treatments to help.
+What you will benefit most from will depend on the results of your assessment with us.

-We also use the Parotec pressure analysis system, which accurately measures the pressures in the feet when performing dynamic movements.
-We use this to show the effectiveness of our interventions.
+We also use the paroTec pressure analysis system, which accurately measures the pressure through the feet when performing dynamic movements.
+This is a great way to show the effectiveness of the therapies we use, and is a great guide to see if you could benefit from additional support in certain areas.

 A comparison image showing two scans of feet using the Parotec pressure analysis system, one shows pressure in the feet before treatment compared to good pressure levels in the feet after treatment

-For long standing Achilles tendinopathy issues, we can also treat using radial shockwave therapy.
-Shockwave therapy works by introducing radial shock waves into the body using a transmitter.
-When introduced into the tissue, these pressure waves will effectively increase local blood flow and the formation of new blood vessels to create an improved environment for tissue repair.
+For long-standing Achilles tendinopathy issues, shockwave is a fantastic treatment.
+Shockwave works by emitting acoustic waves into the Achilles tendon by applying the shockwave handpiece to the skin.
+These pressure waves will effectively increase the blood flow to the area (essential for healing and repair) and promote the formation of new blood vessels to create an improved environment for tissue repair.

 Prevention

-It may not be possible to prevent Achilles tendinopathy, however there are a number of preventative measures you can take to reduce your risk.
+It may not be possible to prevent Achilles tendinopathy completely, but there are a number of preventative measures you can take to reduce your risk.

 1. Load management: gradually increase the distance, speed and intensity of your activities.